mattgodbolt/owlet-editor/README.md

 * Integrated with JSbeeb emulator
 * Share your entire program as a URL
-* Export an disc image file to use on another emulator or physical machine
+* Export a disc image file to use on another emulator or physical machine

 ## Share your creations with the BBC Micro Bot Twitter community: